appsquickly/typhoon/README.md

 Powerful dependency injection for Cocoa and CocoaTouch.
 Lightweight, yet full-featured and super-easy to use.

+### Looking for a pure Swift Solution?

+**<a href="https://pilgrim.ph">Pilgrim</a> is a pure Swift successor to Typhoon.**

+Typhoon uses the Objective-C runtime to collect metadata and instantiate objects.
+It powers thousands of Objective-C applications but it is not all that great for modern Swift.
+It is fairly easy to migrate your Typhoon apps to Pilgrim.

 ## Not familiar with Dependency Injection?

 Visit <a href="http://appsquickly.github.io/typhoon">the Typhoon website</a> for an introduction.
 There's also a nice intro over at <a href="https://www.bignerdranch.com/blog/dependency-injection-ios/">Big Nerd Ranch</a>, or <a href="https://www.objc.io/issues/15-testing/dependency-injection/">here's an article</a>, by <a href="http://qualitycoding.org/">John Reid</a>.
 Quite a few books have been written on the topic, though we're not familiar with one that focuses specifically on Objective-C, Swift or Cocoa yet.